Skip to Content

 • We must give you written approval before you can provide Type I and Type II municipal reclaimed water to another party for reuse.

-• You must submit Form TCEQ-20427 Microsoft Word Document to apply for reuse by another party.
+• You must submit Form TCEQ-20427 to apply for reuse by another party.
 Follow the form’s instructions and the rules in 30 TAC 210 Subchapters A-D to submit a complete application.
 Note that the application requires attachments such as a water reuse contract and an operation and maintenance plan.

 • Producers of Type I and Type II domestic or municipal reclaimed water must sample and analyze the water before distribution.